 A larger room can be separated into more using temporary walls.
 Some companies provide these services, and the fee usually includes an eventual removal fee.
 For some families, you may not need a full out entirely separated room, just a little definition.
 In these cases, you can use screens or bookcases to divide a space.
 Bookcases as dividers also provide extra storage space.

 Some companies design especially with apartment living in mind and make pieces that can be folded or compacted to make more room.
 Beds, tables, and even dressers can be compacted and may do double duty.

 Conventional beds can often be raised enough to place drawers underneath them, while kids’ rooms can use bunk beds and high rise beds under which you can set the rest of the room’s furnishings, such as a desk and dresser.
-In the living room, look for furniture that is also storage-friendly, like an ottoman/storage unit or even a coffee table with shelving beneath it.
+Look for furniture that is also storage-friendly in the living room, like an ottoman/storage unit or even a coffee table with shelving beneath it.

 Hang a shoe rack on the back of the door, but you don’t have to fill it with shoes.
-You can stuff everything from stray toys to T-shirts in the convenient compartments to keep your small space organized.
+Instead, you can stuff everything from stray toys to T-shirts in the convenient compartments to keep your small space organized.

 From the kitchen to the bedroom, fill trays and bowls with things you use the most, like keys and even jewelry.
 This way, there will be no stray clutter making the place smaller, and you’ll save time getting ready in the morning with no frantic searching for stuff.